 Job Purpose, Essential Duties and Responsibilities: The duties listed below are intended only as illustrations of the various types of work that may be performed.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related or a logical assignment to this class.
 Other duties and responsibilities may be added, deleted or changed at any time at the discretion of management, either orally or in writing.

-to perform several spay/neuter surgeries per day.
-Ability to perform other surgeries, dental
+• Ability to perform several spay/neuter surgeries per day.
+Ability to perform other surgeries, dental cleaning/extractions as needed.

 • Administer and accurately monitor controlled substances.

 • Ensure all animals receive appropriate and timely medical care.
 Work closely with Animal Control and Vet Tech staff to make sure all animals' medical needs are met.
 Prescribe medications as medically necessary.

 • Refer shelter animals to specialty or emergency clinics as needed.

 • Practice high quality shelter medicine; an emphasis is placed on problem solving.

 • Maintain detailed medical records in Chameleon and/or any other medical software.

 • Be willing to communicate with fosters, adopters and volunteers when necessary.